Officials see extremist groups, disinformation in protests

 Barr on Sunday said the FBI would use its regional joint terrorism task forces to “identify criminal organizers,” and Trump threatened again to name antifa a terrorist group.

+An antifa activist group disseminated a message in a Telegram channel on Saturday that encouraged people to consider Minnesota National Guard troops “easy targets,” two Defense Department officials said.
+The message encouraged activists to steal “kit,” meaning the weapons and body armor used by the soldiers.
+The officials were not authorized to discuss the matter publicly and spoke on condition of anonymity.

+As a result, soldiers with the Minnesota National Guard were armed during their mission at protests across the state Sunday, the officials said.
+The soldiers are sometimes armed but had not been since they moved into parts of the state that had been besieged by riots in the last few days.
+The troops do not have the authority to make arrests, and are there to act mostly as extra security for police.

-Others have seen evidence of right-wing extremists, too.
+Others have seen evidence of right-wing extremists.
 J.J.
 MacNab, a fellow at George Washington University’s Program on Extremism, has been monitoring chatter about the protests among anti-government extremists on social media platforms.
-She has access to hundreds of private Facebook groups for followers of the loosely organized “Boogaloo” movement, which uses an ’80s movie sequel as a code word for a second civil war.
+She has access to dozens of private Facebook groups for followers of the loosely organized “Boogaloo” movement, which uses an ’80s movie sequel as a code word for a second civil war.

 She also has been poring over images from the weekend protests and spotted some “boogaloo bois” in the crowds, carrying high-powered rifles and wearing tactical gear.